e271828e/Flight.jl/docs/notes/design/framework_spec.md

 trace header captures the result; totality is enforced pre-write at `init!`/commit (§16.6).

-**Staging: one atomic cell per attached device**, in attachment order fixed at build.
+**The roster is itself a handoff.** Devices attach and detach at any time, running or stopped.
+The attached-device roster — cells, claims, attachment order — is an immutable array republished by `attach!`/`detach!` through one atomic reference operation (§12.1's rule applied to the periphery's own bookkeeping); the loop acquire-loads it once at frame top and drains that snapshot, so a device attached mid-frame is drained from the next frame — the same granularity its staged writes already have.
+Attachment order is the order within the currently published roster, carried by per-device sequence numbers (stable across detaches).
+The trace tags entries with a stable device id, never a roster index — replay provenance survives roster churn.
+Detaching releases the device's claims (§12.5's widgets re-enable), and a device task exiting through `should_close` runs the same detach path: an unplugged joystick's claims release without any explicit call (§17.4).
+The §12.7 thread-budget warning re-evaluates as the roster grows.

-Each cell has a single writer — its own device task — and holds that device's latest pending batch of slot writes:
+**Staging: one atomic cell per attached device.** Each cell has a single writer — its own device task — and holds that device's latest pending batch of slot writes:

 - a *complete* writer (a joystick: full write-set every poll) overwrites its cell;